learn-co-curriculum/portfolio-personal-website/README.md

 ## Share Relevant Platforms/Build Your Brand

 Your site should also provide many avenues for visitors to learn more about you in depth, helping convey you and your personal brand.
-Link the social media accounts that you use for professional purposes, including GitHub, Twitter, LinkedIn, Tumblr, Instagram, etc.  Be sure you’re conveying a consistent image of yourself across all your social media channels that flow alongside your website’s content.
+Link the social media accounts that you use for professional purposes, including GitHub, Twitter, LinkedIn, Tumblr, Instagram, Reddit, etc.  Be sure you’re conveying a consistent image of yourself across all your social media channels that flow alongside your website’s content.
 This way, visitors will access the ongoing flow of your thoughts and experiences within tech.

 ## Contact Information